Howard Roberts (sculptor): La Première Pose

 Roberts began a new sculpture in Paris, La Première Pose (1873–76), likely as a replacement for Hypathia as his display piece for the upcoming 1876 Centennial Exhibition.
 He modeled the new work in clay over some 18 months, and cast it in plaster in France.
 Roberts chose Alfred Stauch, a German stonecutter who he knew from Philadelphia, to cut it in marble.
-In 1875, Roberts left the plaster of La Première Pose with Stauch, and brought the plaster of Hypathia back to Philadelphia.
+In 1875, Roberts left the plaster of La Première Pose with Stauch in Germany, and brought the plaster of Hypathia back to Philadelphia.
 According to a contemporaneous newspaper article, Hypathia was cut in marble in Philadelphia in 1877 "by a German," whom art historian David Sellin conjectured was Stauch.

-La Première Pose was exhibited at the 1876 Centennial Exposition in Philadelphia, although the sculpture didn't arrived by ship at the city's ports until about a week after the fair's May 10 opening.
-Days later, a New York Herald correspondent reported that it was in Roberts's Philadelphia studio, where he was making finishing touches.
+La Première Pose was exhibited at the 1876 Centennial Exposition in Philadelphia, although the sculpture arrived by ship at the city's ports about a week after the fair's May 10 opening.
+Days later, a New York Herald correspondent reported that Roberts was making finishing touches on it in his Philadelphia studio.
 Roberts was awarded a gold medal for La Première Pose, one of only three received by American sculptors.
 As the critic William J. Clark described it:

 In the United States Department there was no piece of sculpture which was marked by such high technical qualities as the Première Pose of Howard Roberts—a work which was almost as much a product of the schools of Paris as the admirable performances exhibited in the French Department. ...
 The subject is a young woman preparing to pose undraped, for the first time, in a painter's studio, and the sculptor has indicated his own appreciation of the fact that the situation has both a comic and a tragic side, by the grotesque comic and tragic masks which he has added as decorations to the uprights of the back of the chair. ...
 This figure, however, is such an absolute triumph over a great number of technical difficulties that it is particularly well worthy of consideration for its technical qualities alone. ...
 The workmanship, however, is so fine throughout that it would be an almost endless task to attempt a detailed analysis of it.